Multivariate statistics: Multivariate analysis

 Multivariate analysis can be complicated by the desire to include physics-based analysis to calculate the effects of variables for a hierarchical "system-of-systems".
 Often, studies that wish to use multivariate analysis are stalled by the dimensionality of the problem.
 These concerns are often eased through the use of surrogate models, highly accurate approximations of the physics-based code.
 Since surrogate models take the form of an equation, they can be evaluated very quickly.
 This becomes an enabler for large-scale MVA studies: while a Monte Carlo simulation across the design space is difficult with physics-based codes, it becomes trivial when evaluating surrogate models, which often take the form of response-surface equations.

 Types of analysis

-There are many different models, each with its own type of analysis:
+Many different models are used in MVA, each with its own type of analysis: